chandra-phang/article-crud/README.md

 # article-crud

-Before running the application, you need to create a PostgreSQL DB with name articlesdb, and then you can run the migration file.
+Before running the application, you need to create a PostgreSQL DB with name **articlesdb**, and then you can run the migration file.

 After that, you can run the application by command
 ```